 -Pregnancy gingivitis: Gingivitis is the first stage of periodontal disease, which makes pregnancy gingivitis a serious issue.
 Usually, the hormones and body changes in pregnancy irritate your gums, making them swell and bleed.
 If you think your gums are bleeding because of your pregnancy, please visit your dentist as soon as possible.

 If you think your gums bleed because of improper oral hygiene techniques, please do your best to change your ways when cleaning your smile.
-If you think your gums bleed because of periodontal disease or pregnancy gingivitis in Bolingbrook, Naperville, Riverside, Joliet, Illinois, please call Shining Smiles LLC immediately at 630-972-4010 and schedule an appointment with your dentist, Dr. Milad Nourahmadi.
+If you think your gums bleed because of periodontal disease or pregnancy gingivitis in Bolingbrook, Naperville, Riverside, and Joliet, Illinois, please call Shining Smiles LLC immediately at 630-972-4010 and schedule an appointment with your dentist, Dr. Milad Nourahmadi.
 We are here to help you!